Kendall has 13 years of experience working with kids, 8 years parenting and step parenting, and admins a large, influential parenting group.

 I don’t believe anybody wants to yell.
 It doesn’t feel good.
 I also don’t believe we should feel ashamed when we reach our limit and don’t always respond to situations with perfect grace.
 We are human, and we are going to make mistakes, and that’s okay.

-I DO believe that when we yell, we can take that as a red flag to go down our checklist of needs and also our child’s checklist of needs and troubleshoot the situation so we can respond more effectively.
+I DO believe that when we yell, we can perceive it as a red flag.
+It's important to go down our checklist of needs and also our child’s checklist of needs.
+This allows us to troubleshoot the situation so we can respond more effectively.

 Reasons Why Parents Yell